 - Visit the Heritage Museum in Holltum Hall and learn about the Garden’s history.

 - Walk over to the Gallop Extension to see the Botanical Art Gallery.

 Address: 1 Cluny Road, Singapore | Hours: 5am-12am | MRT Station: Botanic Gardens (CC19/DT9)

 4. Fort Canning Park

-The first time I learned about Fort Canning Park is when I was searching for the most Instagrammable spots in Singapore.
+I first learned about Fort Canning Park when searching for the most Instagrammable spots in Singapore.
 At the north end of the park, there is an underground walkway that ends at the open spiral staircase.
 It is called the Tree Tunnel.
-Many locals and visitors go the IG-famous spot to take the perfect photo!
+Many locals and visitors go to the IG-famous spot to take the perfect photo!